-Get started on St. Stephen’s Square (Trg sv.
+Get your Hvar sightseeing started on St. Stephen’s Square (Trg sv.
 Stjepan), flanking the port.
 St. Stephen’s Cathedral, with its distinctive Romanesque 17th-century bell tower, is one of the main landmarks of Hvar Town.
 Hardly a postcard of Hvar isn’t framed by it.

 Traverse the sands of time in Stari Grad

 Prepare for confusion.
 Besides Hvar Town, there’s another port on the northern shores of the island: Stari Grad (Old Town).

 Your eyes haven’t deceived you: Hvar Town is old.
-(Thirteenth-century qualifies as old, no?)
+(Thirteenth-century qualifies, no?)
 But Stari Grad keeps true to its name.
 The foundations of the Stari Grad stretch back to 384 BC.
-Once known at the ancient Greek city of Pharos, Stari Grad now functions as a subdued alternative to the tourist-laden and hedonistic Hvar Town.
+Stari Grad was once known as the ancient Greek city of Pharos.
+Today, it’s a subdued alternative to the tourist-laden and hedonistic Hvar Town.

 The layout of the agricultural plots maintains the original configuration of the Greeks.
-Crops grown here—including grapes and olives—follow many of the same traditions that sprouted up in antiquity.
+The crops grown here include grapes and olives.
+They still follow many of the same traditions that sprouted up in antiquity.